Cause of Russian ambassador's death won't be released - News 12 Now

 Vitaly Churkin, Russia’s ambassador to the United Nations, died of a heart attack on Monday, one day shy of his 65th birthday.

-Spokeswoman Julie Bolcer said Friday the city’s law department instructed the medical examiner’s office not to disclose the information.

-On Feb.
-24, the U.S. Department of State requested that his cause of death not be revealed because his diplomatic immunity survives his death.
+The U.S. Department of State asked the city in writing on Feb.
+24 to not reveal the autopsy results, because Churkin’s diplomatic immunity survives his death.

+“The United States insists on the dignified handling of the remains of our diplomatic personnel who pass away abroad (including in Russia) and works to prevent unnecessary disclosures regarding the circumstances of their deaths,” wrote James Donovan, minister counselor for host country affairs for the U.S. mission to the United Nations.

+In a follow-up letter on March 1, the State Department noted that the Russian Federation raised concerns after the autopsy had been conducted, and “voluntary statements reported in the media about Ambassador Churkin’s medical history” prompted complaints from Russian diplomats.

-The medical examiner investigates deaths that occur by criminal violence, accident or suicide or when the death is sudden.
-It also takes the case when the person seemed healthy, or died in an unusual manner.
+The medical examiner is responsible for investigating deaths that occur by criminal violence, accident, suicide, suddenly or when the person seemed healthy, or if someone died in any unusual or suspicious manner.
 Most of the deaths investigated by the office are not suspicious.
+City policy is to release the cause of death.

+Donovan argued that state policies could be overruled by federal authority where “it creates an obstacle to the achievement of the President’s foreign policy as reflected in an international agreement.”

+Churkin, who died Feb.
+20 at a hospital at age 64, had been Russia’s envoy at the U.N. since 2006.
+He was the longest-serving ambassador on the Security Council, the U.N.’s most powerful body.